theintern/intern/docs/configuration.md

 ### `showConfigs`

-The `showConfigs` property can be used to show information about a given config file.
-When true, Intern will print the value of the current config file’s `description` property, and the list all child configs contained in the config file.
+Setting the `showConfigs` property to `true` will cause Intern to show information about a given config file.
+Intern will print the value of the current config file’s `description` property, and then list all child configs contained in the config file.
 For example, with a config file containing the following data:

 ```js
 {